 A specialised smoke alarm is available for people who are deaf or hard of hearing.
-For information about accessing financial assistance for this device, visit Expression Australia www.expression.com.au
+For information about accessing financial assistance for this device, visit the ACT Deafness Resource Centre: www.actdrc.org.au

 What should I do if the smoke alarm activates?